barryw/bjr/packer/README.md

 - BJR-ALL-IN-ONE: A single AMI that runs MySQL, Redis, the BJR API server and a single BJR worker.
 This is great for small, self-contained deployments, dev environments or proof-of-concept environments.
 Since this is not highly available or backed up, __DO NOT use this for production__.

 - BJR-API: Builds an AMI that can be used as an API server node.
-Requires configuration for external MySQL & Redis.

 - BJR-WORKER: Builds an AMI that can be used as a worker node.

-Requires configuration for external MySQL & Redis.
+The `BJR-API` and `BJR-WORKER` AMIs need to be configured with a connection to MySQL and Redis before they can be used.
+This can be done using `User Data` when an instance is provisioned.
+See the `terraform` folder for an example of how to do this.

 __NOTE__: Before you run any of these builds, please make sure to have `AWS_REGION` and `AWS_PROFILE` set in your environment to point at the AWS account that you'd like to build your AMI in.
 Your `AWS_PROFILE` should be the name of a profile stored in `~/.aws/credentials`